jhamlet/node-infuse/README.md

                                  directory will be tried.
    -i, --infuse PATH             Pre-infuse with PATH.
 These files will be infused into the
-                                 final output and will be automatically 'de-fused' before the INPUT_FILE executes.
+                                 final output and will be automatically 'de-fused' before the INPUT_PATH executes.
 Can be specified multiple times.
    -I, --dump-infusions          Print all the paths 'required' by INPUT_PATH (and all other
                                  required files) to STDOUT and exit.
    -A, --dump-ast                Dump out the generated Abstract Syntax Tree and exit.
    -V, --version                 Print the version information and exit.
    -h, --help                    Print this and exit.

+NOTES:
+In the case of INPUT_PATH being a directory, if OUTPUT_PATH is a directory each file from INPUT_PATH will be infused and placed in OUTPUT_PATH.
+If OUTPUT_PATH is a file, all files from INPUT_PATH will be infused and combined into OUTPUT_PATH.
+If OUTPUT_PATH is meant to be a directory, it must exist first.
 ~~~